Jo-Minken/Practice/Interview/Ruby and Rails.md

   # => bye
   ```

-- What is the difference between load and require?
+- What is the difference between load and require?<br>
-  load runs another file, even if it’s already in memory.
+  load runs another file, even if it’s already in memory.<br>
   require will only run another file once, no matter how many times you require it.

 - What is the purpose of load, auto_load, and require_relative in Ruby?